 There are a couple things wrong with this interpretation.
 First, it is the towel behind him we would see, not the tub.
 Were it the tub we were seeing, it would be shadowed as the tub is shadowed to his left and right and below the towel.
-Additionally, were it the towel behind him, it too would be darkened in the hidden in a shadow.
+Additionally, were it the towel behind him, it too would be darkened by shadow.
 However, as you can see, it’s as white as his gloves (and a shade whiter than his belly).
 And the gray, to his right (your left) of his manhood comes up too high to be part of his normal gray, and that is because it is a shadow.
 If you call it an illusion created by peering between his legs, then the white of his belly now extends below his crotch breaking up his gray coloring which throughout the cartoon is not broken up.

 If you overlay the frames, you’ll see that as Bugs bends to adjust his towel, his penis drops too.
 If you think you are seeing between his legs, shouldn’t the grey of his outer body be on top of this opening?
 His body lowers as the “area” lowers.
 However, note in this frame, we don’t see a smooth line of his “supposed” crotch, but at the top (your) left, there’s an indent.
 The indent was drawn to display his penis penetrating his fur.